consensusys/VeriWork/circuits/README.md

 ## Not included

-Recursive aggregation of Groth16 proofs into one batch proof (paper Sec.
-IV-E) is **not** part of this repository: there is no aggregator circuit, and `VeriWorkRollup` accepts whatever aggregated proof its configured verifier accepts (the mock, by default).
+Recursive aggregation of Groth16 proofs into one batch proof is **not** part of this repository: there is no aggregator circuit, and `VeriWorkRollup` accepts whatever aggregated proof its configured verifier accepts (the mock, by default).